 ‘I am in time as you will be six months from now.’

-Suddenly, the old sister jumped up and drew a sword out of her rags which glistened like fire.
+Without a warning, the old sister jumped up and drew a sword out of her rags which glistened like fire.
 Her sister Nyx drew a sword out of the darkness surrounding her and light and night met by the fire, starlight sparked where the blades crossed.
 Master Fox, the Fire Salamander and the Silver Spider looked alert but the other five just watched them fight.
 Light and darkness moved around the circle of animals, striking their swords at each other, each blow quicker than the last one.
 It was a wonder to behold, like a dance.
 How could the old woman move so fast?
 But she was no woman.
 She was the coming day.

 The animals did not know how much time passed while they were watching Nyx and Aurora battle.
 They danced on an on, a light in the dark fighting a shadow, round and round in circles when suddenly both sisters froze.
 The old one held her sword at her sister’s neck.
 Nyx had her sword raised in mid-air.
 Behind Aurora, far behind the ruins of the castle, far to the east beyond the forest, a golden light rose, and the blackness of the night faded.